BranchBit/watchtogether_public/README.md

 ### Installation
 - Download the latest `.exe` from the [Releases](https://github.com/branchbit/watchtogether_public/releases).
-- Run the installer or executable file.
+- Run the executable file.
 - Follow the on-screen instructions to set up.

 ### Notes